Monext/monext-salesforce-commerce-cloud/README.md

 After interacting the HPP user will be taken to either thank you page or error or back to cart depending on the payment outcome.

+## Widget

+When configured a widget will be shown on order confirmation page after user confirms the order.

+After interacting the widget user will be taken to either thank you page or error or back to cart depending on the payment outcome.

 ## Manual order operations

 In Customer Service Center (CSC), on an order details page a new page is added under 'Manage Orders' (found in the 'More...' dropdown at the top-right).